Duration: 14 Nights -15 Days

 Overnight Hotel - Jodhpur (B)

-Later we drive to Jaipur, popularly known as Pink City, the flamboyant & colourful capital of Rajasthan.
-With its rich & colourful past, resplendent with tales of valour & bravery, it is now one of the most important heritage cities in India.
+Today we drive down Jaipur.
+Jaipur, popularly known as Pink City, the flamboyant colourful capital of Rajasthan.
+With its rich colourful past, resplendent with tales of valour bravery, it is now one of the most important heritage cities in India.
 The city was founded in 1728 by Maharaja Sawai Jai Singh II, the ruler of Amber.
 It remains the only city in the world symbolizing the nine divisions of the universe, through nine rectangular sectors

 Optional Tour - Chokhi Dhani